Introduction

 2.2 The Fitness Revolution

-in interest in aerobic exercises, bodybuilding, and group fitness classes.
-This
+aerobic exercises, bodybuilding, and group fitness classes.
+This era saw the

-incorporating a wider variety of fitness equipment and programs, catering to
+started incorporating a wider variety of fitness equipment and programs,

 2.3 The Digital Age and Fitness

-technology.
-This included the introduction of electronic fitness equipment,
+included the introduction of electronic fitness equipment, interactive

-interactive training programs, and fitness apps that allowed individuals to
+training programs, and fitness apps that allowed individuals to track their

-track their progress more efficiently.
-The digital age also facilitated online
+progress more efficiently.
+The digital age also facilitated online fitness

 motivation.